 3. Presence of infection

 Anesthetic is less effective when used on an infected tooth.
 An infection causes the tissue to become more acidic, and local anesthetic is sensitive to pH levels.
-Inflammation also reduces the effectiveness of local anesthetic, especially during dental procedures.
+Inflammation also

 Because of this, a dentist may need to use more Novocaine on an infected tooth than they do on a healthy tooth.